aspose-pdf/Aspose.PDF-Documentation/python-net/converting/convert-pdf-to-excel/_index.md

 - [Python Convert PDF to ODS](#python-pdf-to-ods)
 - [Python How to convert PDF file to ODS](#python-pdf-to-ods)

-## Python PDF to Excel Conversions
+## PDF to EXCEL conversion via Python

 **Aspose.PDF for Python via .NET** support the feature of converting PDF files to Excel, and CSV formats.